 The perfect private island getaway for couples, families or groups of friends.

-Having recently visited the magical Maldives, we are eager to share with you our first-hand advice on travelling to the Maldives.
+Having personally visited the magical Maldives in June’21, we are eager to share with you our first-hand advice on travelling to the Maldives.

 The Republic of the Maldives is an Island state in the Indian Ocean, consisting of 1 196 islands, only around 200 of which are inhabited.
 These islands are spread out over 871km from north to south, where they form a double chain of 26 natural atolls.
 The islands range between 1 ~ 2,4 metres above sea level and as one can imagine, with the Maldives being mostly water, a myriad activities can be enjoyed above, on, or below the warm Indian Ocean’s surface.